Government loans procedures

 3.5 A larger public office or an office undergoing a period of sustained and exceptional demand can negotiate with an office of Archives New Zealand for a temporary increase to the 10 public archives per week limit.
-Any such agreements would apply only to that office of Archives New Zealand unless otherwise agreed.
+Any such agreements would apply only to that office of Archives New Zealand unless otherwise negotiated.

 3.6 A larger public office can negotiate with Archives New Zealand to have its’ business units acknowledged as possessing separate client registrations and order limits.

 3.7 Urgent Requests are supplied within 24 hours (working days only) and are charged (see current fees list).

 3.8 Essential details required to facilitate a request:

 Government Loans Client Number, e.g. G1234

 Client Agency Code, e.g. AAAC